NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/PyCoreApplication.rst

     :rtype: :class:`str<NatronEngine.std::string>`

-Returns the version of Natron as a string, e.g:: *"1.1.0"*
+Returns the version of Natron as a string, e.g.: *"1.1.0"*